hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 the entire five-year period.
 The most popular objects stay cached based on the edge servers logic.

+If you change the Time to Live (TTL), disable or delete a CDN-enabled container, objects will remain in the cache until the TTL has expired.
+Contact HP Cloud Support if you have an urgent need to purge objects from the HP Cloud Content Delivery Network.

+#### 2.2.3 Accessing Objects via the Content Data Network #### {#cdn_response}

+As mentioned above, when a HP Cloud Object Storage container is CDN-enabled, the URI is in the [X-CDN-URI](#x_cdn_uri_response) (HTTP) and [X-CDN-SSL-URI](#x_cdn_ssl_uri) (HTTPS) response headers.
+You can append the object name to create a URL for the object.
+For example, if X-CDN-SSL-URI is, `https://a248.e.akamai.net/cdn.hpcloudsvc.com/hfca975d1c4bdcd674a70d36b24552607/prodaw2` and your object is called `mose.jpg`, URL is `https://a248.e.akamai.net/cdn.hpcloudsvc.com/hfca975d1c4bdcd674a70d36b24552607/prodaw2/mode.jpg`.
+You may embed this URL in web pages.
+When a browser opens this URL, it is accessing the HP Cloud Content Data Network -- not the underlying HP Cloud Object Storage service.

+When you access the object via the HP Cloud Content Data Network, the GET operation includes the following response headers:

+* Last-Modified.
+This is the date and time at which the object was last modified

+* ETag.
+This is the MD5sum checksum of the contents of the object.
+You can compare this to the body of the response (i.e. to the downloaded content) to verify end-to-end integrity.

+* Content-Length.
+This is the length of the object contents.

+* Content-Type.
+This is the type of content.

+* Cache-Control.
+This contains a value such as `public, max-age=86392`, where the `max-age` is the [Time to Live (TTL)](#ttl) of the CDN-enabled container.

+* Expires.
+If you access the object after this date and time, the HP Cloud Content Data Network will fetch a new copy from the HP Cloud Object Storage service.

+The following example, shows how you could use curl to download an object from a CDN-enabled container.

+    curl -i http://h1dbbb5c59541c721905ae1a7a433b50c.cdn.hpcloudsvc.com/mose.jpg -X GET
+    HTTP/1.1 200 OK
+    Last-Modified: Wed, 12 Dec 2012 18:12:38 GMT
+    ETag: "d82f932e50cec6c5b2c5a502dc3840bf"
+    Content-Length: 21
+    Content-Type: text/plain; charset=UTF-8
+    Cache-Control: public, max-age=86392
+    Expires: Wed, 12 Dec 2012 18:27:48 GMT

 ### 2.3 Authentication ###

 Using the HP Cloud Identity Service API, you can authenticate yourself for a specific tenant.